p2p-org/nucypher-monitoring/README.md

     ```shell
     docker-compose up -d
     ```
 Now you can see your dashboard at http://your.server.ip.address.or.dns.name:3000/.
+In a fresh grafana isntall, you will be prompted for username/password.
+Use username `admin` with password `admin`.
+You will be prompted to change your password.

 ## Configure alert channels